-- Do not drive the vehicle with the storage bin covers open. - Keep the storage bin covers closed and latched while the vehicle is in motion. - Do not operate the storage bin covers while the vehicle is in motion. - Do not use a storage bin latch as a tie down.
+- Do not drive the vehicle with the storage bin covers open. - Keep the storage bin covers closed and latched while the vehicle is in motion. - Do not use a storage bin latch as a tie down.

-The storage bin cover must lay flat and be locked to avoid damage from contact with the front seat tracks, which have minimal clearance to the cover.
+NOTE: The storage bin cover must be locked and flat to avoid damage from contact with the front seat tracks, which have minimal clearance to the cover.